muratk5n/thirdwave/en/README.md

 associated with certain subgroup but there is Italian neuroticism too, in quotes obviously "Italian" - same for Polish, and others.
-First generation children and their descendants need to understand this clearly - that fureign fuck talking shit with an accent is not similar to you.
+First generation children and their descendants need to understand this clearly - that fureign fuck talking shit with an accent (your elders) is not similar to you.
 It's sad, but that is the truth.

 ---